Nath-B/Reinforcement-Learning/README.md

 # Dynamic clustering of contextual multi-armed bandits

 **The README.pdf file explains in details the implemented algorithms.
-What follows is a non-exhaustive description of the approach**
+What follows is a non-exhaustive description of the approach.**

 The reinforcement learning algorithms implemented here on **MATLAB** have been described in the article of Nguyen and Lauw, *Dynamic Clustering of Contextual Multi-Armed Bandits*, and propose a new framework for recommender systems and Multi-Armed Bandits.